Top 10 films shot in Rio de Janeiro

 The film shows a beautiful carnival atmosphere.
 In fact, this scene was recorded one year before the official shooting began.
 Other places appear such as Sugarloaf Mountain and more precisely its cable car, site of a fight between James Bond (Roger Moore) and Shark (Richard Kiel).
 The round trip by this mode of transport takes about four hours.

 The Copacabana Palace, the district of Santa Teresa or the Corcovado and its famous Christ the Redeemer appear in this second part of OSS 117.
 The film pays homage to many cult features, such as the scene in which the secret agent, played by Jean Dujardin, plays his Chinese and Nazi assailants.
-This is a direct reference to a sequence from Alfred Hitchcock’s Death in the Hunt.
+This is a direct reference to a sequence from Alfred Hitchcock’s North by Northwest.

 Pelé: Birth of a legend